manubot/rootstock/SETUP.md

 - **Default**: Whether the following uncollapsed setup instructions enable the service by default.
 - **Artifacts**: Manuscript outputs that are saved alongside the CI build logs.
+  This is especially helpful for previewing changes that are under development in a pull request.
   Both GitHub Actions and AppVeyor upload the rendered manuscript as an artifact for pull request builds.
   However, only AppVeyor comments on pull requests with a download link to the artifacts ([example](https://github.com/manubot/rootstock/pull/262#issuecomment-519944731)).
 - **Deployment**: Whether the CI service can write outputs back to the GitHub repository (to the `output` and `gh-pages` branches).